I tested 6 AI knowledge base chatbot platforms to find the best in 2026

 Is the pricing clear and fair?

 Is the pricing model easy to understand?
-I was on the lookout for hidden, per-resolution fees that penalize you for having a busy month.
+I was on the lookout for transparent pricing structures that offer clear value for the investment.

 The best AI knowledge base chatbot platforms compared